-The University assists students with the development of general study skills to improve performance and reduce the stress associated with college study.
-This can be arranged through an individual appointment, or students can take advantage of study skills workshops conducted each semester.
+The ACE Center assists students with the development of general study skills to improve performance and reduce stress associated with college study.
+This can be arranged through an individual appointment, or students can take advantage of a series of study skills workshops conducted each semester.
+Contact the center at (630) 829-6041 to arrange an individual appointment for assistance.